-To turn on the LE910Cx module, the ON_OFF_N pad must be asserted low for at least 1 second and then released.
+To turn on the LE910Cx module, the ON_OFF_N pad must be asserted low for 2 seconds, and then released.

 The maximum current that can be drained from the ON/OFF # pad is 0.1 mA.
 This pin is pulled up internally; customers should expect to see ~ 800 mV on the output.